OfficeDev/Microsoft-Teams-Samples/samples/tab-device-permissions/nodejs/README.md

 It also shows Device permissions for the browser.
 Please refer [Device permissions for browser](https://docs.microsoft.com/microsoftteams/platform/concepts/device-capabilities/browser-device-permissions) for more information.

 ```
-Currently only capture image is supported in Teams Desktop
+Currently only capture image is supported in Teams Desktop client.
 ```

  ## Included Features